AnickaVargova/ts_vs_fs/readme.md

      | None -> printf "no value provided"
 ```

 Thanks to that F# compiler forces us to handle all non-valid potential null pointer exceptions errors which are good.
 But in TypeScript, we have the same value if we correctly type 100% of our codebase.
-So in this category is a draw and there is no winner.
+So in this category is a draw and there is 🏆 no winner.

-**no winner**
+**🏆 no winner**